Iowa State Cyclones: Football

 Iowa State plays NCAA Division I FBS football in the Big 12 Conference.
 Iowa State football team is led by head coach Matt Campbell.
 ISU started playing football in 1892, however, it did not become an official sport until 1894.
 The Cyclones have a 512–624–46 all-time record and are 3–7 in post season play.

 The Cyclones play home games in Jack Trice Stadium.
 The stadium is named after Jack Trice, a football player who incurred a fatal injury while playing for the Cyclones against Minnesota in 1923.
 In 1975, the stadium's playing field was named in honor of Trice, Iowa State's first African American athlete and the school's first athlete to die of injuries sustained during a Cyclone athletic competition.
 Until 1997, the facility itself was known as Cyclone Stadium.
 Because of persistent requests by the students, the facility was renamed Jack Trice Stadium, making it the only Division I FBS stadium named for an African American individual.

-Before the 2015 football season the most recent renovations to Jack Trice Stadium were completed.
-Among others upgrades, an addition to the stadium bowling in the south end-zone named the Sukup End Zone was built.
-This added an addition 3,000 seats increasing total stadium capacity to 61,500.
+Renovations to Jack Trice Stadium were completed before the 2015 football season.
+Among the upgrades was the Sukup End Zone, an addition to the south end zone of the stadium.
+This added an additional 3,000 seats, increasing the total stadium capacity to 61,500.